Your financial privacy and confidence are very important to every employee of Eagle Louisiana Federal Credit Union.

 This FAQ is intended to answer questions about the Privacy Notice.

-A. As part of the new Privacy Laws which go into effect in July, we are required to send the Privacy Notice you received with the language it contained.
-All financial institutions (bank, credit union, etc.) will be required to implement privacy policies prior to July 1st. and notify their members/customers that they have methods to "opt-out" of certain disclosures.
+As part of the Privacy Laws, we are required to send the Privacy Notice you received with the language it contained.
+All financial institutions (bank, credit union, etc.) are required to implement privacy policies and notify their members/customers that they have methods to “opt-out” of certain disclosures.

 If you have any additional questions, please feel free to email us.